hadi77ir/go-mq/docs/rabbitmq.md

 The shared `mq.Config` embedded in `Connection` supplies addresses, credentials, and optional TLS information.
 The adapter dials each address in order until a connection succeeds.
 TLS can be provided either through `TLSConfig` or the legacy `UseTLS`/certificate path fields.

+## Thread Safety

+`rabbitmq.Broker` instances are safe for concurrent publishing or queue management.
+Each call acquires a connection from the shared pool, opens a dedicated AMQP channel, and releases the resources once complete.
+Streams mode also multiplexes a pool of producers via `sync.Map`, so you can share a single broker across goroutines without extra locking.

 ## Publishing

 `Publish` routes messages to the configured exchange using the provided routing key.
 Headers from `mq.Message` and `mq.PublishOptions` are merged into AMQP headers and the body is sent verbatim.
 Persistence is controlled through `PublishOptions.Persistent`.